filby89/expressive-audiovisual-speech-synthesis-GR/README.md

 * In the `data/` subdirectory edit the Makefile to point to your system paths (The section you need to edit is marked with comments) and desired feature types (e.g., emotion) and outputs.

-* If you did not download the STRAIGHT features you need to create them:
+* Then, you need to extract STRAIGHT waveform features:
 ```bash
 make straight
 ```

+This step takes a lot of time, and the resulting features have a total size of around \~110GB.

 * Then, extract the mel-generalized cepstral coefficients, the pitch, and the band-aperiodicy components: